Putinism: Ideology

-The following observers discuss the ideology of new Russian political elite.
+Analysts have described Russia's state ideology under Putin as nationalist and neo-imperialist.
+Andrey Kolesnikov describes Putin's regime since his third term as melding nationalist imperialism with conservative Orthodoxy and authoritarian aspects of Stalinism.

 Politologist Irina Pavlova said that Chekists are not merely a corporation of people united to expropriate financial assets.
 They have long-standing political objectives of transforming Moscow into the Third Rome and anti-American ideology of containing the United States.
 Columnist George Will emphasized the nationalistic nature of Putinism.
 He said that "Putinism is becoming a toxic brew of nationalism directed against neighboring nations, and populist envy, backed by assaults of state power, directed against private wealth.
 Putinism is national socialism without the demonic element of its pioneer ...".
 According to Illarionov, the ideology of chekists is Nashism ("ours-ism"), the selective application of rights".